-We have velvet swimming crabs in the UK – although I’ve never seen one actually swim – but these guys in Djibouti were surrounding us as we snorkelled way above the bottom of the sea.
+We have velvet swimming crabs in the UK, although I’ve never seen one actually swim, but these guys in Djibouti were surrounding us as we snorkelled way above the bottom of the sea.
 It’s possible they were feeding on the same plankton which the whalesharks were after.
 It was clear that the whalesharks were fussy eaters since any crabs that were inadvertantly vacuumed into a shark’s huge gaping mouth were soon “spat out” again.
-Actually, it could well have been because the crabs were using their needle-sharp pincers as weapons… A whaleshark’s skin in pretty thick and tough but I could see how these little crabs could easily inflict serious pain!
+Actually, it could well have been because the crabs were using their needle-sharp pincers as weapons… A whaleshark’s skin in pretty thick and tough but the little crabs could inflict serious pain!

-I’ve not encountered another creature in the ocean which so enthusiastically wanted to dissect me… I’ve no idea if the crabs were defensive, aggressive, curious or hungry; all I know is that it hurt!!
+In fact, I’ve not encountered another creature in the ocean which so enthusiastically wanted a piece of me… I’ve no idea if the crabs were defensive, aggressive, curious or hungry; all I know is that it hurt!!
 Still, they made an amusing talking point and I’m rather pleased with the resulting images I obtained.
 I hope this one will do well but since the competition is entered by many seasoned professionals, I shall not worry too much if it doesn’t generate too much interest.
 I hope you like it!

 Update: My image came SECOND in the competition!!
 How completely excellent!